runwayml/learn/docs/create/train-models.md

 Even with Transfer Learning, it's not unusual for training to take at least several hours.

-?> Training models uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits), but if you’re just getting started with this feature, then you can train one model per user account without using any credits.
-Your subscription status determines how long you can train the model.
-As of the latest version, RunwayML subscribers have access to one free training experiment with unlimited training steps.
-Unsubscribed users can train one model up to 3000 steps and should [subscribe to the Creator Plan](https://account.runwayml.com/) to train it for longer or to train additional models.
+?> Training models uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
+Only subscribers have access to model training.

 ### How many Training Experiments can I run at a time?
 The default limit is five concurrent sessions.
 We can increase the limit upon request.
 Just send an email to [support@runwayml.com](mailto:support@runwayml.com).